Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Symmetries of - Heisenberg Hamiltonian

-where $\hat{\boldsymbol{S}}_{i} = (\hat{S}_{i}^{x}, \hat{S}_{i}^{y}, \hat{S}_{i}^{z})$ represents the spin operators at each site of a lattice.
-The symbols $\langle\cdots\rangle$ and $\langle\langle\cdots\rangle\rangle$ indicate pairs of nearest and next-nearest neighbor sites, respectively.
-The $J_1-J_2$ model has been the subject of intense research over its speculated novel spin-liquid phases at frustrated region \cite{Balents_2010}.
-The unfrustrated regime $(J_2 = 0 \operatorname{ or } J_1 = 0)$ for the anti-ferromagnetic Heisenberg model is characterized by the bipartite lattices, for which the sign structures of the respective ground states are analytically given by the \textit{Marshall-Lieb-Mattis theorem} \cite{Lieb62}.
 The system is known to be highly frustrated when $J_1$ and $J_2$ are comparable $J_2/J_1 \approx 0.5$ \cite{Bukov_2021} and near the region of two phase transitions from Neel ordering to the quantum paramagnetic phase and from quantum paramagnetic to colinear phase, where no exact solution is known.
 Moreover, little is known about the intermediate quantum paramagnetic phase -- recent evidence of deconfined quantum criticality \cite{Nahum_2015,Wen_2016} sparked further interest in studying these regimes.
 Gaining physical insights in the intermediate quantum paramagnetic phase requires solving the problem of the ground state sign structure the system approaches the phase transition.
 Recently, there were a number of numerical attempts to address the existence of the $\operatorname{U}(1)$ gapless spin liquid phase, using recently the tensor networks \cite{Liu_2021}, restricted Boltzmann Machine (RBM) \cite{Nomura_2021}, convolutional neural network (CNN) \cite{Choo_2019,Liang_2018,Castelnovo_2020}, and graphical neural network (GNN) \cite{Kochkov_2021} -- all yielding partial progress.
+As a significant difference from the unfrustrated case, Marshall-Lieb-Mattis theorem does not hold generally and there is no guarantee that the ground state still lives at $J = 0$ or equivalently $\lambda = (n/2,n/2)$, which urges us to preserve the global SU(2) symmetry, which further gives us access to search in all inequivalent $S_n$ irreps decomposed from the system by Schur-Weyl duality.